 We love looking back at the history of Permanent Makeup and seeing how far the industry has come.
 It is such an exciting time for Permanent Makeup – its increasing popularity shows no sign of slowing, the techniques are becoming more advanced each year, and we cannot wait to see what the next trends and treatments will be.

-If you want to learn the latest techniques from the very best then train with us for FREE at the ID Liner Permanent Makeup & Microblading Training Academy.
+If you want to learn the latest techniques from the very best then train with us at the ID Liner Permanent Makeup & Microblading Training Academy.
 One of the best things about a career in Permanent Makeup is there is always more to learn and an unlimited capacity for creativity!
 Click here for more information about training with us at the ID Liner Training Academy.